 Providing a wide knowledge, and practical experience, of equine anatomy and physiology, we are fortunate to have Sahajo Southey-Stewart as part of our team.
 She specialises in the assessment of horses and ponies in motion, and ensures that our students correctly identify and understand the implications of primary and secondary saddle problems.
 Saj has worked for many years with World Horse Welfare and qualified on the original Horse1st Remedial Saddle Fitting course.
 She also practices Equine Muscle Release Therapy and is a registered International Teacher in this therapy - having taught in Austria, Denmark, Canada and the UK.

-Another graduate of our first course (2012) is Thea Maxfield.
+Another graduate of our first course, and our lead instructor, is Thea Maxfield.
 Her specialty is coaching performance, dressage and leisure riders.
-Having trained to Grand Prix level in Spain, surrounded by their culture of classical dressage, she brings a wealth of knowledge and experience to the course.
-As a SEBC qualified equine behaviour consultant she can help students navigate logically through any saddle and related pain/fear issues.
+Having trained to Grand Prix level in Spain, and competed to Prix St George, surrounded by their culture of classical dressage, she brings a wealth of knowledge and experience to the course.
+As an SEBC qualified equine behaviour consultant she can help students navigate logically through any saddle and related pain/fear issues.

-Thea also rehabilitates horses, teaching clients the art of long-reining and in-hand work.
+Since qualifying with Horse1st in 2012, Thea has included Remedial Saddle Fitting in her wide portfolio of skills and has designed her own range of saddles.
 Looking at horses from an ethical and holistic approach she prides herself on always seeking positive solutions for horses and their owners.